sahithyandev/s2/src/content/docs/program-construction/06-object-oriented-paradigm.md

   time.
 - **Use Case Diagrams**: Show the interactions between actors and the system.

+### Principles

+_SOLID_ design principles are used in OOD.

+#### Single responsibility

+Every class should have only one responsibility.
+Makes it easier to write unit test cases.
+Good for maintainability and flexibility.

+#### Open-closed

+Software entities should be open for extension but closed for modification.
+Makes it safe to refactoring.

+#### Liskov substitution

+Functions that use references to base classes must be able to use objects of its subclasses.

+#### Interface segregation

+Clients should not be forced to depend upon interfaces that they don't use.

+#### Dependency inversion

+High level modules should depend on abstractions instead of low level modules.
+Abstractions should not depend on implementation.
+Concrete implements must depend on abstractions.

 ## Object Oriented Programming

 A programming style, in which main components are thought in terms of objects.